 Coffee does afford benefits outside of anything attributable to caffeine (which would be along the lines of increased performance, increased energy, relief from headaches).

-The benefits provided by coffee and not from caffeine are related to its antioxidants.
-Coffee’s antioxidants can help your immune system out when it’s fighting to keep you healthy.
+The benefits provided by coffee and not from caffeine are related to its phytonutrients.
+The micronutrition in coffee can help your immune system out when it’s fighting to keep you healthy.

 Don’t start counting your morning wake up cup as a serving of fruit or vegetables, though.

-You can add some spice to your coffee while grinding the beans, but there’s something simple you just put in your coffee (not butter) to alter the taste and will increase the benefits of your cup of joe.
+You can add some spice to your coffee while grinding the beans, but there’s something simple you just put in your coffee (not butter) to alter the taste that will increase the benefits of your cup of joe even further.

 Benefits of Coconut Oil in Coffee